About Us

 In 2020, our church building was sold to a private developer.
 After much conversation, discussion and voting by Vestry from 2016 to 2019 it was decided that the size of our buildings were too large and too costly to be maintained by the size of our congregation.
 The Diocese of Huron approved the sale and consequently the parish is on the move again to find a smaller more economic property.

-This situation will change in 2024 with the opening of our new property, 130 Thames St. South Ingersoll.
-As of June 30, 2023 the Diocese of Huron owns this property and has tasked our St. James’ congregation with carrying out our vision.
-We are awaiting our building permit to be issued by TheTown of Ingersoll.
+This situation changed in November 2025 with the opening of our new property, 130 Thames St. South Ingersoll.
+As of June 30, 2023 the Diocese of Huron owned this downtown property and tasked our St. James’ congregation with carrying out our vision.
+We are happy to announce that our long journey has come to an end to relocate.
+We have done it!
+Our official consecration of our building took place on Sunday November 2nd, 2025 with The Right Reverend R. Todd Townshend, the Bishop of Huron leading us in a Celebration of Consecration.
+We welcome everyone to our new church home.

 No matter what the financial or physical obstacles have been in the past, present or the future,